Home

 Cunningham's partner-Jerry Macdonald, owner of Buzz's Restaurants in West Maui-provided the necessary financial backing for the mammal-hunting operation.

 Together the two men formed Pacific Mammals.
-The company plans to sell and catch,live, the spotted dolphin, Pacific bottlenose dolphin, Hawaiian spinner dolphin and the rough toothed dolphin, as well as pilot whales and the false killer whale.
+The company plans to sell and catch,live, the spotted dolphin, Pacific bottlenose dolphin, Hawaiian spinner dolphin and the rough toothed dolphin, as well as pilot and the false killer whales.

 Cunningham has been at the business for others for years.
 As have the crew members, like David Camacho(right) - who worked for Sea Life Park on Oahu.